Quarry permits and approvals

 Because the definition of 'mineral' in the Mineral Resources Act 1989 excludes most materials used for construction purposes, quarry (or extractive industry) sites are largely approved and administered by local government under the Planning Act 2016.

-Applications and assessments are managed by the local government using the State Assessment and Referral Agency's development assessment rules (PDF, 1.2MB) and development assessment process (PDF, 174KB).
+Applications and assessments (including those for the EA) are managed by the local government using the State Assessment and Referral Agency's development assessment rules (PDF, 1.2MB) and development assessment process (PDF, 174KB).
 For more information contact the relevant local government.

 Sales permits for state quarry material